SatoriCyber/satori-cli/README.md

 #### Arguments:
  - `--display` - Print the credentials to the terminal, with no persistence.
+ - `--refresh` - obtain new credentials and datastores information from the server, even if they already exist in the cache.
  - `--format` - Format of the output,
    - `csv` (default).
    - `json`,